andrasq/node-qunpack/README.md

 - the `{# ... }` grouping conversion is a `qunpack` extension.
 It extracts `count` (default 1) objects with properties according to the named formats contained between the braces.

+- the `s<` etc little-endian conversions are a `qunpack` extension.
+The two-character format specifiers `s<`, `l<` and `q<` read signed 16-bit, 32-bit and 64-bit integers from

+- 64-bit integer support is limited to 53 bits, since that's the precision available in javascript numbers.
+There is no built-in support for assembling quadword longs out of parts.

 Change Log